List of publications

 Articles in peer-reviewed journals, e-journals, and invited book chapters:

 - “‘Give Us Back Sweden!’
 A Feminist Reading of the (Re)Interpretations of the Folkhem Conceptual Metaphor in Swedish Radical Right Populist Discourse”.
 In NORA – Nordic Journal of Feminist and Gender Research 21.1 (2013), pp. 4-20.
+The article has been selected to be part of the Masculinity Collection by Taylor & Francis to “explore the multifaceted concept of Masculinity across multiple academic subject areas, including Gender Studies, Sociology, Behavioral Studies, Law, Politics, and Ethnicity.”

 - “Heteronormative Constructions of Romanianness: A Genealogy of Gendered Metaphors in Romanian Radical-Right Populism 2000–2009″.
 In Debatte: Journal of Contemporary Central and Eastern Europe 19.1-2 (2011), pp.453-470.
+The article has been selected to be part of the Identity – An Editors’ Choice Article Collection by Taylor & Francis to “to showcase influential research from the Routledge Central Asian, Russian, and Eastern European Studies journal portfolio, and beyond” on the theme “identity”.

-- (co-authored) Johanna Kantola, Ov Cristian Norocel and Jemima Repo.
+- (co-authored) Johanna Kantola, Ov Cristian Norocel, and Jemima Repo.
 “Gendering violence in the school shootings in Finland”.
 In European Journal of Women’s Studies 18.2 (2011), pp. 183-197.

 - “Reading ‘Princepele’ through the Eyes of the Doomed – Queering Nationalism and Masculinity in a Communist Romanian Novel”.
 In SQS – Suomen Queer-tutkimuksen Seuran Lehti – Tidskrift för Queerforskning i Finland – Journal of Queer Studies in Finland, 1-2 (2010), pp. 1-11.